- Search The Registry

 - My Account

 *On this date in 2014, The National Basketball Players Association elected the first Black woman to lead a major North American sports league union.

-Michele Roberts became the NBPA’s executive director; she is a prominent Washington civil litigator.
-Roberts, an attorney with Skadden, Arps, Slate, and Meagher & Flom was recommended by NBPA president Chris Paul and the nine-member executive committee.
-She won with 32 of 34 votes among committee members and team player representatives.
+Michele Roberts became the NBPA’s executive director; she is a Washington, D.C., civil litigator.
+Roberts, an attorney with Skadden, Arps, Slate, and Meagher & Flom, was recommended by NBPA president Chris Paul and the nine-member executive committee.
+She won an appointment with 32 of 34 votes among committee members and team player representatives.
 She won over the players with a strong background in litigation and an unblemished character.